Fkaminskaya77/MERN-FRONT-END/README.md

 3.

 ### EXAMPLES OF CODE:
-    //SAMPLE DATA from US.GOV on the US Department of Agrigiculture funds according to department import "./App.css";
+    //rendering the nav bar to the home/app page import "./App.css";
         import Tasks from "./Components/Tasks";
         import Clock from "./Components/homepage";